Lead Opinion

 B.

-At the outset, we note that Rutlin‘s claim for on-call compensation is applicable to pay period V only, because we have determined that Rutlin was an exempt professional for pay periods I through IV.
-See
+At the outset, we note that Rutlin’s claim for on-call compensation is applicable to pay period V only, because we have determined that Rutlin was an exempt professional for pay periods I through IV.
+See 29 U.S.C. § 213(a)(1); Aiken v.
+City of Memphis,

 Here, Rutlin claims that he was expected to remain at home while on call, where he was required to answer the funeral home’s calls, which were forwarded to his house.
 Rutlin claims that he answered an average of fifteen to twenty calls per night for Prime Succession while on call, spending approximately one hour per night on the phone.
 Rutlin claims that his on call duties prevented him from drinking alcohol, visiting his children, or boating, and that his meals, evening activities, and sleep were disrupted by his on-call duties.

 Prime Succession, on the other hand, contends that Rutlin was free to engage in personal activities while on call.
-Prime Succession points to Rutlin‘s testimony that he could switch on call shifts “most of the time” when needed.
+Prime Succession points to Rutlin.’s testimony that he could switch on call shifts “most of the time” when needed.
 Prime Succession also claims that it gave Rutlin a pager to allow him to leave his home if desired.

 We agree with Rutlin that, for pay period V, he should be compensated for the time spent answering the fifteen to twenty phone calls he received per night.
 Answering these phone calls was not typical on-call time; rather, Rutlin was actually working, albeit from home.
 There is no question that the time Rutlin spent on those phone calls was primarily for the benefit of Prime Succession; therefore, Rutlin should be compensated for that time.
 As for the other time spent on call, we agree with the district court that the restrictions on Rutlin were not so onerous as to require compensation.
 Rutlin was free to use that time for personal pursuits.
-See Martin, 968 F.2d at 611.
-Accordingly, we reverse the judgment of the district court as to this issue and remand the case to the district court to determine appropriate compensation for the time Rutlin spent answering phone calls while on call during pay period V.
+See Martin,

 IV.

 Finally, Rutlin claims that he and Prime Succession entered into a contract providing that Rutlin would be paid overtime for pay periods I through IV.
-Even if Rutlin is a professiоnal pursuant to the FLSA, the parties are free to enter into an agreement for overtime compensation.
+Even if Rutlin is a professional рursuant to the FLSA, the parties are free to enter into an agreement for overtime compensation.
 However, the contract to which Rutlin refers, which appears to be an employee booklet, merely states that non-exempt employees will be paid overtime.
 Because Rutlin is an exempt professional, there is no contractual provision awarding him overtime compensation.
-We affirm the district court‘s judgment as to this issue.
+We affirm the district court’s judgment as to this issue.

 V.